Khloe Kardashian Attends Tristan Thompson’s Basketball Game After Celebrating Thanksgiving In Cleveland

 While in town, it seems that Kardashian decided to take in one of Thompson’s games, and she picked a good one to watch.
 The Cleveland Cavaliers took on the Houston Rockets, which is led by Khloe’s former boyfriend, James Harden.

 The team played their hearts out, and took home the victory, defeating the Rockets by a score of 117-108.
-Tristan played 39 minutes during the game, and boasted 2 assists and 16 points.
+Tristan played 39 minutes during the game, and had two assists and 16 points.
 He also led the Cavs in rebounds, pulling down a whopping 20 boards in the victory.

-Fans can see more of Khloe Kardashian and Tristan Thompson when Keeping Up With the Kardashians airs Sunday nights on E!
+Fans can see more of Khloe Kardashian and Tristan Thompson when Keeping Up With the Kardashians airs Sunday nights on the E!
+Network.